darinpope/cloudbees-core-eks/README.md

 `helm upgrade cloudbees-core cloudbees/cloudbees-core -f cloudbees-config.yml --namespace cloudbees-core --version 3.8.0`

-After the upgrade applies, login to the Operations Center and verify the version is correct.
+After the upgrade applies, wait a couple of minutes then login to the Operations Center and verify the version is correct.

+NOTE: This upgrade only upgrades the Operations Center.
+It is your responsibilty to upgrade the Masters when you are ready to do so.

 ## Update the EKS cluster to the latest version

+* `cd eksctl`
 * `eksctl update cluster -f config-71102d.yml`
   * NOTE: the `-f` file value should be your most current configuration file